Office of the Comptroller of the Currency (OCC), Treasury.

 Start Supplemental Information

-Title: Loans in Areas Having Special Flood Hazards—12 CFR part 22.
+Title: Loans in Areas Having Special Flood Hazards.

 Affected Public: Businesses or other for-profit.

-Comments submitted in response to this notice will be summarized and included in the request for OMB approval.
-All comments become a matter of public record.
+Comments submitted in response to this notice will be summarized, included in the request for OMB approval, and become a matter of public record.
 Comments are invited on:

-(a) Whether the collection of information is necessary for the proper performance of the functions of the OCC, including whether the information shall have practical utility;
+(a) Whether the collection of information is necessary for the proper performance of the functions of the OCC, including whether the information has practical utility;

 (c) Ways to enhance the quality, utility, and clarity of the information to be collected;

 (d) Ways to minimize the burden of the collection on respondents, including through the use of automated collection techniques or other forms of information technology; and

 (e) Estimates of capital or start-up costs and costs of operation, maintenance, and purchase of services to provide information.